EUGENE M. MCCARTHY, PHD GENETICS

 |Online Biology Dictionary|

 Prophase I is by far the most complicated phase of meiosis.
-It is much longer in meiosis than in mitosis.
+It is also much longer in meiosis than in mitosis.
 During this stage, homologs join (synapse) along their lengths and exchange DNA.
 Prophase I is itself divided into the five substages explained and diagrammed below.

 In the diagram of early zygotene at right, the regions where the paternal and maternal homologs have fused is shown in purple.
 In the next diagram, representing late zygotene, both homolog pairs have fused over their entire lengths (so they are shown entirely in purple).
 Zygotene is also known as zygonema.